The most obvious issue is how to maintain the consistency of tone and style. This can relate to questions like:

 Make the translators that are working on your translation projects happy and provide them with a short, precise and informatastic style guide.
 You can be sure they will deliver great translations on return.

 If you need help with the creation of your style guide or have questions, please feel free to reach out to us.
-We are the translation experts.

 Not yet using Phrase for your software translation?
 Sign up now and start localizing your software better.